Computer-generated imagery: Cloth and skin images

-The finest visible features such as fine wrinkles and skin pores are the size of about 100 µm or 0.1 millimetres.
+The finest visible features such as fine wrinkles and skin pores are the size of about 100 μm or 0.1 millimetres.
 Skin can be modeled as a 7-dimensional bidirectional texture function (BTF) or a collection of bidirectional scattering distribution function (BSDF) over the target's surfaces.

+When animating a texture like hair or fur for a computer generated model, individual base hairs are first created and later duplicated to demonstrate volume.
+The initial hairs are often different lengths and colors, to each cover several different sections of a model.
+This technique was notably used in Pixar's Monsters Inc (2001) for the character Sulley, who had approximately 1,000 initial hairs generated that were later duplicated 2,800 times.
+The quantity of duplications can range from thousands to millions, depending on the level of detail sought after.

 Interactive simulation and visualization

 Interactive visualization is the rendering of data that may vary dynamically and allowing a user to view the data from multiple perspectives.
 The applications areas may vary significantly, ranging from the visualization of the flow patterns in fluid dynamics to specific computer aided design applications.
 The data rendered may correspond to specific visual scenes that change as the user interacts with the system — e.g. simulators, such as flight simulators, make extensive use of CGI techniques for representing the world.

 At the abstract level, an interactive visualization process involves a "data pipeline" in which the raw data is managed and filtered to a form that makes it suitable for rendering.
 This is often called the "visualization data".
 The visualization data is then mapped to a "visualization representation" that can be fed to a rendering system.
 This is usually called a "renderable representation".
 This representation is then rendered as a displayable image.
 As the user interacts with the system (e.g. by using joystick controls to change their position within the virtual world) the raw data is fed through the pipeline to create a new rendered image, often making real-time computational efficiency a key consideration in such applications.